• AI & Money

 Once they get that first win, they'll be confident enough to explore the product on their own.
 And they'll remember that you helped them get there.

-• What the product does
+• What the product does (plain language)

-• Who it's for and who it's not for
+• Who it’s for / not for

 Action: Spend 2-3 hours learning your chosen product.
 Document the first 1-3 steps to get value and common beginner mistakes.